Most Asian Markets Start Week On Positive Note - UrduPoint

 "For now, the only certainty is uncertainty."

-After a tepid lead from Wall Street, equities in Asia mostly moved into positive territory.
+After a tepid lead from Wall Street, Asian equities mostly moved into positive territory.

 Hong Kong extended last week's rally fuelled by a surge in tech firms following the release of Chinese startup DeepSeek's chatbot.

+"DeepSeek proves that China's private sector remains innovative and competitive, and it also shows the possibility for China's continued AI advancement," said analysts at Bank of America Global Research.

+"DeepSeek could potentially democratize computing and change the global AI ecosystem.
+Our global strategist Michel Hartnett called for 'peak US exceptionalism'."

-The mood in the city was given an extra boost Friday by reports that Chinese President Xi Jinping was poised to meet Alibaba co-founder Jack Ma and other top entrepreneurs this week.
+The mood in Hong Kong was boosted by news that Chinese President Xi Jinping was meeting Alibaba co-founder Jack Ma and other top entrepreneurs this week.

-The news fuelled hopes of fresh support for the private sector, which has been hit by a series of crackdowns by the government in the past few years, hammering share prices.
+The gathering fuelled hopes of fresh support for the private sector, which has been hit by a series of crackdowns by the government in the past few years, hammering share prices.

-Shanghai, Seoul, Singapore, Taipei, Jakarta and Wellington also rose, though Sydney and Manila slipped.
+Ma's inclusion hints at the billionaire magnate's potential public rehabilitation after years out of the spotlight following a tangle with regulators.

+Other participants included Ren Zhengfei -- the founder of tech titan Huawei -- and Wang Chuanfu, who established electric-vehicle giant BYD.

-Tokyo barely moved as data showed the Japanese economy slowed sharply last year, but enjoyed a forecast-topping quarter thanks to strong exports.
+Tokyo edged up as data showed the Japanese economy slowed sharply last year, but enjoyed a forecast-topping quarter thanks to strong exports.

+Shanghai, Seoul, Singapore, Taipei, Jakarta and Wellington also rose, though Sydney, Mumbai, Bangkok and Manila slipped.

 New York - Dow: DOWN 0.4 percent at 44,546.08 (close)